flipkart-incubator/ultra-docs/docs/tutorial.md

 Once the user has completed payment, the order status details, including order id, order value, fulfilment date etc need to be shared with Flipkart for multiple purposes, like computation of loyalty benefits for Flipkart user, commission calculation etc.
 To do this you have to integrate with [Flipkart OMS APIs](oms.md) to let us know the status of an Order.
 A successful payment need not always mean a successful order.
 Hence a separate API call is required for this.
 More info [here](oms.md).
 These flows will also help Flipkart's Customer service agent answer customer queries/calls in a more meaningful manner.

-[comment]: <> >This is a MANDATORY step and not optional.
-Although this step has no UI implications, your app cannot go live unless this data is being sent to our server.

 ###Step 6 - My Orders page
 Users should be able to see their orders placed on partner apps via Flipkart app.
 To support this, partner HTML/PWA or React Native app should provide a "My Orders" page which only shows the orders placed by the customer via the Flipkart app.